-As part of the TPAP, public and stakeholder consultation allows the proponent to consult all potentially interested persons in the proposed Project (Ministry of the Environment, 2004).
+As part of the TPAP, public and stakeholder consultation allows the proponent to consult all potentially interested persons on the proposed Project (Ministry of the Environment, 2004).
 The consultation program must include specific components and matters that are set out in Section 8 of Ontario Regulation 231/08, including:

-- Providing information about the basis on which the transit project was selected, which includes: - The assessment and evaluation of the impacts of the transit project and other methods considered; - The criteria for the assessment and evaluation of those impacts; and - Any studies completed with respect to those impacts. - Providing information about the proposed measures for mitigating any potential negative impacts of the transit project; - Providing information about the way the proponent intends to monitor and verify the effectiveness of the proposed mitigation measures; - Discussing with Aboriginal communities any constitutionally protected Aboriginal or treaty right that is identified as potentially being negatively impacted by the transit project; and - Discussing with Aboriginal communities any measures identified by the Aboriginal community for mitigating potential negative impacts on constitutionally protected Aboriginal or treaty rights.
+- Providing information about the basis on which the transit Project was selected, which includes: - The assessment and evaluation of the impacts of the transit Project and other methods considered; - The criteria for the assessment and evaluation of those impacts; and - Any studies completed with respect to those impacts. - Providing information about the proposed measures for mitigating any potential negative impacts of the transit Project; - Providing information about the way the proponent intends to monitor and verify the effectiveness of the proposed mitigation measures; - Discussing with Indigenous Nations on any constitutionally protected Indigenous or treaty right that is identified as potentially being negatively impacted by the transit Project; and - Discussing with Indigenous Nations any measures identified by the Indigenous Nation for mitigating potential negative impacts on constitutionally protected Aboriginal or treaty rights.